Getting in shape is the no. 1 New Year’s resolution. Physical activity benefits every one at every age.

 When combined with proper nutrition, exercise helps the body – particularly the cardiovascular, pulmonary, and immune systems – perform more efficiently and effectively.
 Strength, endurance, and energy levels increase; posture, balance, mental functions, and self-esteem improve; proper weight can be maintained; and stress and risk of disease are reduced.

-“Ongoing moderate exercise can prevent, delay, or help a person cope with an illness, disease, or disability,” Ms. Yawalkar says.
+“Ongoing moderate exercise can prevent, delay, or help a person cope with an illness, disease, or disability,” Ms. Quijano says.
 “For instance, exercise can help reduce joint swelling in arthritis sufferers.
 Among individuals with diabetes, it can lower and control blood-glucose levels.”

 Starting an exercise program begins with a phone call to your physician.
 He/she can suggest activities appropriate for your health status.

 “Your physician may refer you to a physical therapist, who will devise a program based on your limitations, if any.
 If function or joint motion is compromised, for instance, some exercise may do more harm than good.
-A physical therapist will develop a safe, beneficial exercise regimen,” Ms. Yawalkar says.
+A physical therapist will develop a safe, beneficial exercise regimen,” Ms. Quijano says.

 Routines need not be elaborate.
 In general, exercise should begin with a warm-up and end with a cool-down.
 If possible, incorporate weight training for strength, aerobics for strength and endurance, and stretching for flexibility.